sphinx-doc/sphinx/doc/websupport.rst

 Sphinx Web Support
 ==================

-Sphinx provides a way to easily integrate Sphinx documentation into your web application.
+Sphinx provides a Python API to easily integrate Sphinx documentation into your web application.
 To learn more read the :ref:`websupportquickstart`.

 .. toctree::

    web/quickstart
    web/api
    web/searchadapters
    web/storagebackends